Jasmine Tang

 Coming out has always been living rent-free in my head forever since I realized that I'm trans.

 Getting further a bit into my transition, I was a little bit more recluse.
-Acknowledging that I was trans (and still am lol), I was more invested in the discourse around trans issues and discovered how much transphobia around the world.
-Together with internalized transphobia, I was determined to pursue facial feminization surgery and voice training and yadi yadi yada to go stealth and to hopefully live my life as a cis woman.
+Acknowledging that I was trans, I was more invested in the discourse around trans issues and discovered how much transphobia around the world; together with internalized transphobia, I was determined to pursue facial feminization surgery and voice training to go stealth and to hopefully live my life as a cis woman.

 Now, I'm not sure.
 Things have been changing for me in the past year.
 Coming to Berkeley and immersing myself in this accepting environment has made a world of difference for me.
 I've been starting to express myself more.
 My trans friend encouraged me to love myself more.

 Andd I don't know.
 It has been tough to hide myself from coming out to my grandparents.
-My family advised me not to come out to my grandparents and I've been following their advice.
+My family advised me not to come out to my grandparents, and I've been following their advice.
 But, it's painstakingly hard to stay in an environment where I would have to voluntarily hide myself to appease the family's peace.
-It hurts to not be able to say "I love your dress, where did you get it" and little things like that.
-It especially hurts to go into boy-mode and be eternalized into family pictures.
-I can't do it; instinctively, on the last occasion, I walked out of my family's gathering without saying much of a word.
+It hurts to not be able to say, "I love your dress, where did you get it" and little things like that.
+It especially hurts to go into boy-mode and be eternalized as a male into family pictures.
+I can't do it.
+The silence is just unbearably deafening; instinctively, on the last occasion, I walked out of my family's gathering without saying much of a word.

 With the choice of coming out, a difficult dilemma pops inside a majority of trans (fem) people's heads: "Do my family love me because to them, I am currently a guy, or do they love me because I am their child?"

-So, with the prospect of Pride Month coming (I finished writing this article in July so it passed already lul), with the question of being "Should I come out as trans online?", I guess the answer is "absolutely"
+So, with the coming of Pride Month this June, with the question of being "Would I, Jasmine Tang, come out as trans online?", the answer is "absolutely."

 Absolutely.